VltraHeaven/AutoRC/README.md

 This program pulls user data from a list of users in a `.csv` that contains the following case-sensitive headers
 ```
-givenName,surname,name,emailAddress,Title,Departmentthu
+givenName,surname,name,emailAddress,Title,Department
 ```

-Assigning extensions to the users listed in a `.csv`
+Assigning new extensions to the users listed in a `.csv`

 ```
 python ./autorc.py --assign [file]